2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Ask them questions to make sure I understood how the program worked.

-And tell them I was ready to get my home loan pre-approval.
+And tell them I was ready to get my home loan pre-approval so I'd know how much of a home loan I qualified for.

 Getting a home loan pre-approval from 2 different programs gives you more options.